dymmond/esmerald/docs/permissions.md

 * **DenyAll** - As the name suggests, blocks access to anyone.
 Can be useful if an API is under maintenance.
 * **AllowAny** - The opposite of DenyAll.
 Allows access to everyone.
 Useful as permission for the top Esmerald application.
-* **DenyAll** - As the name suggested, blocks access to anyone.
-Can be useful if an API is under maintenance.
 * **IsAdminUser** - Checks if a user is admin or not by inheriting the object and implementing `is_user_staff` function.
 * **IsAuthenticated** - Checks if a user is authenticated by inheriting from the object and implementing the logic for `is_user_authenticated` function.